thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Sometimes when the output is a vector, it will be shown with parens instead of square brackets as in the examples containing rest and butlast.
 Don’t worry about this for now.

 Built-in functions, scalar data and collections of data are all well and good but what’s the point of writing an expression that returns the same result every time?
 We may as well give the computer a break and write the result instead of the expression.
-There isn’t a point.
-To do any useful work, we need to build our own functions that can return a different output depending on the input.
+There isn’t a point; to do any useful work we need to build our own functions that can return a different output depending on the input.

 <br>